canonical/vanilla-framework/templates/docs/patterns/accordion/accessibility.md

 ## How it works

 Accordions are a vertically stacked list of headings.
-They reduce the need for users to scroll through a lot of content, as the headings act as interactive elements which show or hide the related content.
+They reduce scrolling with interactive headings that show or hide the related content.

 `Tab` and `Shift-Tab` are used to navigate forward and backward through each accordion header and all focusable elements in the accordion should be included in the tab order. `Enter` or `Space` expand and collapse each accordion panel.